State Tax Media Host Guide 2015

-Taxes can be complex and confuse your broadcast audience.
-We try to get rid of tax time's hassle by offering taxpayers innovative ways to get tax help and file through the Internet.
+Taxes can be complex and confusing to your broadcast audience.
+We try to take the hassle out of tax time by offering innovative ways to get tax help and file through the Internet.
 We appreciate your help to get this information to the people in your community who need it.

 Frequently asked questions

 The following questions might assist you in planning your interview.
-We encourage you to use these questions that taxpayers frequently ask.
+We encourage you to use these frequently asked questions by the public.

 - What is CalFile?